 #3].
 Protect it from water damage

 You need to protect your home office space at all costs regardless of what you keep there.
-Whether it’s technological equipment or tools that do not run on electricity, security is paramount.
+Security is paramount whether it’s technological equipment or tools that do not run on electricity.

 This means doing more than locking your doors and making sure burglars are deterred at all times.
 Also, you have to take the damage that water can do into consideration too.

-First of all, if you have a heating, ventilating and air conditioning (HVAC) system fitted into your home office in order to make it a comfortable working environment, then you have to be ensuring that you are properly maintaining it.
+If you have a heating, ventilating, and air conditioning (HVAC) system fitted into your home office in order to make it a comfortable working environment, then you have to be ensuring that you are properly maintaining it.

 If you don’t, you make yourself liable to have to face a number of problems regarding water damage, most of which will turn out to be incredibly costly in the long run.